icepick4/icepick4/README.md

   # 🎵 Current project

   I'm currently working on a fullstack web application written with Nuxt, with Mongo, Stripe, OpenAI API, Nuxt UI. \
-  This app allows users to easily translate any song in any language with AI.
+  This app allows users to easily translate any song in any language with AI. \
+  I developed this in an educational purpose.

   <a href="https://www.lyricslingua.com">
     <img src="https://img.shields.io/badge/LyricsLingua-00C58E?style=for-the-badge&logo=nuxtdotjs&logoColor=white"" height="50px"/>